turbot/steampipe/design/internal_introspection_tables.md

 ### Usage

 `steampipe_connection` table is used to determine whether a connection has been loaded yet.
-This is used to allow us to execute queries without wasiting for all connecitons to load.
-Instead, we execute the query, and if it fails with a relation not found error, we poll the coneciton state table until the conneciton is ready.
+This is used to allow us to execute queries without wasiting for all connections to load.
+Instead, we execute the query, and if it fails with a relation not found error, we poll the coneciton state table until the connection is ready.
 Then we retry the query.